scummvm/scummvm/backends/platform/3ds/README.md

 The following pacman packages are also recommended:
  - `3ds-dev`
- - `devkitpro-pkgbuild-helpers`
+ - `dkp-toolchain-vars`

-Once you have the `devkitpro-pkgbuild-helpers` package, you should be able to find the following scripts in your `/opt/devkitpro` folder:
+Once you have the `dkp-toolchain-vars` package, you should be able to find the following scripts in your `/opt/devkitpro` folder:
  - `devkitarm.sh`
  - `3dsvars.sh`